ZlatnPlaybook1/Computer-Vision/README.md

 Key findings include:

-- Detection accuracy for plant diseases, wildlife species, and pollution indicators.
+- Detection accuracy for plant diseases .
 - Performance metrics such as precision, recall, and F1-score.

 Visualizations include: